Bane-NOR/platform-docs/docs/integration/Payload-Manager/Getting-Started/Skyporten.md

 The integration platform also hosts an API in both MaskinPorten environments which you will be given access to so you can fetch an identity token which you will use in your token exchange.

+### TLDR
+- Managed identity with Federated credential in Bane NOR tenant
+- API in maskinporten scoped to correct resource

 ## What must you do yourself
 To be able to get the token from MaskinPorten, you have to create your own self-service integration through digdir: https://samarbeid.digdir.no/
 This self-service integration has to provide access to the scope which is the API we provide.